How to Work on Your Car in the Cold

 This should be a given if you live in a cold climate, but it bears repeating: dress for the occasion.
 Wear multiple light layers of clothing so you can remove some if you start to get too warm and make sure you protect your face, head, nose and ears.

-Warm Yourself Up Frequently
+4. Warm Yourself Frequently

 If you’re outdoors, no matter how in-depth your project is, make sure you schedule frequent breaks to warm up indoors.
 Staying outdoors for long periods of time, even if you’re properly dressed, puts you at increased risk for hypothermia and even frostbite depending on the weather conditions.